AdaCore/gnatstudio/docs/users_guide/environment.rst

                          language lang
      --eval=lang:file    Execute an in-line script written in the language lang
-     --readonly          Open all files in read-only mode --server=port       Start GPS in server mode, opening a socket on the given port
+     -XVAR=VALUE         Specify a value for a scenario variable --readonly          Open all files in read-only mode --server=port       Start GPS in server mode, opening a socket on the given port